Heterogeneous Graph Neural Network on Semantic Tree: Related Work

-A few HGNNs have explored tree structure based on the local topology of nodes.
-T-GNN~\cite{T-GNN} and SHGNN~\cite{SHGNN} construct hierarchical tree structures at the node level, where each hierarchical tree represents a metapath and each level of the tree contains nodes of a certain type.
-Similarly, HetGTCN~\cite{HetGTCN} also constructs the tree hierarchy based on the local graph structure of each node, where tree nodes at $k^{th}$ level are $k-hop$ neighbors of the root node.
-To encode tree-structured data, i.e. parent-child relationships among tree nodes, they either use a weighted sum aggregator~\cite{T-GNN, HetGTCN} or compute weights using attention mechanism for each parent-child pair~\cite{SHGNN, HetGTCN}.
-Moreover, these methods utilize the tree structure to aggregate neighbor information for each metapath first and then use semantic attention~\cite{HAN} to aggregate metapath representations to obtain the final node representation.
-However, the tree hierarchy among metapaths is ignored by existing methods.
-To the best of our knowledge, \NAME is the first to explore the heterogeneous aspect of graphs based on a tree-structured hierarchy among metapaths, which is naturally constituted by different node types and relation types.
+\textbf{Tree-based HGNNs.} Recent work~\cite{HGTM23} utilizes a topic tree as a regularizer, i.e., log-likelihood terms, for text decoding on document graphs.
+For general heterogeneous graphs, a few HGNNs have explored tree structure based on the local topology of nodes.
+T-GNN~\cite{T-GNN} and SHGNN~\cite{SHGNN} construct hierarchical tree structures at the node level, where each tree represents a metapath and each level of the tree contains nodes of a certain type.
+Similarly, HetGTCN~\cite{HetGTCN} also constructs a tree hierarchy for each node, where tree nodes at the $k^{th}$ level are \textit{k-hop} neighbors of the root node.
+To encode tree-structured data, i.e. parent-child relationships among tree nodes, they either use a weighted sum aggregator~\cite{T-GNN, HetGTCN} or compute weights using an attention mechanism for each parent-child pair~\cite{SHGNN, HetGTCN}.
+These methods utilize the tree structure to aggregate neighbor information for each metapath first and then use semantic attention~\cite{HAN} to aggregate metapath representations to obtain the final node representation.
+However, \textit{the tree hierarchy among metapaths} has not been explored.